openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/semantic_segmentation.rst

 .. note::

-    We do not attach OCR head for supported models in default.
+  We do not attach an OCR head for supported models in default.
 We remain the suffix '_OCR' in ID just for backward compatibility.

 To have a specific example in this tutorial, all commands will be run on the :ref:`Lite-HRNet-18-mod2 <semantic_segmentation_models>`  model.
 It's a light model, that achieves competitive accuracy while keeping the inference fast.

 2. Next, we need to create train/validation sets.
-OpenVINO™ Training Extensions supports auto-split functionality for the semantic segmentation.
+OpenVINO™ Training Extensions supports auto-split functionality for semantic segmentation.

-Let's prepare an OpenVINO™ Training Extensions semantic segmentation workspace running the following command:

 .. note::

   Currently, OpenVINO™ Training Extensions supports auto-split only for public VOC dataset format in semantic segmentation.
-We should specify the validation roots in argument ``--val-data-roots`` when using other supported segmentation dataset.
-About dataset formats for semantic segmentation, please refer to the :doc:`explanation section <../../../explanation/algorithms/segmentation/semantic_segmentation>`.
+We should specify the validation roots in the argument ``--val-data-roots`` when using other supported segmentation dataset.
+To learn about dataset formats for semantic segmentation, please refer to the :doc:`explanation section <../../../explanation/algorithms/segmentation/semantic_segmentation>`.

+Let's prepare an OpenVINO™ Training Extensions semantic segmentation workspace running the following command:

 .. code-block::